yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2023-05-25-Bayesian-Posterior-Sampling.md

 Beyond point estimation (MLE, MAP), we can use the posterior distribution to get posterior expectations of function of $z$, such as mean and marginals.

-However, this integral is usually analytically _intractable_ to calculate or evaluate, which leads to intractable posterior, and most Bayesian inference requires numerical approximation of intractable integrals.
+However, this integral is usually analytically _intractable_ to calculate or evaluate, which leads to intractable posterior, and most Bayesian inference requires numerical approximation of such intractable integrals.

 <div style="font-size: 12px;">